PCMDI/pcmdi.github.io/staff/Xie/index.md

 ## Professional Experience

 My research covers weather and climate modeling, climate model diagnosis and validation, atmospheric physical parameterization developments, in particular, convection parameterizations, and observational analysis and uncertainty quantification.
 I work with the DOE Energy Exascale Earth System Model (E3SM) and the NSF/DOE Community Atmospheric Model (CAM).
-I use a hierarchy process modeling approach, including single-column model (SCM), cloud-resolving model (CRM), and the short-range hindcast approach (e.g., Cloud-Associated Parameterizations Testbed (CAPT)), to test existing and new parameterizations with both field data and satellite observations.
+I use a hierarchy process modeling approach, including single-column model (SCM), cloud-resolving model (CRM), and the short-range hindcast approach (e.g., the Cloud-Associated Parameterizations Testbed (CAPT)), to test existing and new parameterizations with both field data and satellite observations.

-As lead for the E3SM Atmospheric Group since 2015, I led/co-led the development of the first generation of E3SM Atmosphere Model (EAMv1) and its the next generation development of atmospheric physics for EAMv3.
+As lead of the E3SM Atmospheric Group, I led/co-led the development of the first generation of E3SM Atmosphere Model (EAMv1) and its the next generation development of atmospheric physics for EAMv3.
 I am currently leading the development of EAMv3 with the specific emphasis on integrating and assessing various improvements in atmospheric chemistry, aerosol, clouds, and convection in E3SM.

+For climate model diagnosis and validation, I co-led a team that utilized the short-range weather forecast technique in diagnosing climate model errors particularly associated with cloud-related processes.
+I also systematically explored the correspondence between short- and long-timescale systematic errors in current climate models and clarify over what timescales model systematic errors develop with the goal to provide essential clue to the origins of these errors.

 My research on physical parameterization developments is mainly focused on convective trigger/closure for deep convection.
 Specifically, I would like to understand what physical processes and large-scale dynamic and thermodynamic control of cumulus convection and how these processes can be appropriately parameterized in climate models.
-By performing observational analyses, I demonstrated how cumulus clouds are related to environmental conditions, which results in the development of a physically based convective triggering function that is used in several current weather and climate models.
+By performing observational analyses, I demonstrated how cumulus clouds are related to environmental conditions, which resulted in the development of a physically based convective triggering function that is used in several current weather and climate models.
 I currently emphasize on improving the diurnal cycle of model precipitation, particularly the nocturnal elevated  convection over lands, through improving convective processes in climate models.
 I am leading a GEWEX Global Atmospheric System Studies (GASS) project on modeling diurnal and semi-diurnal cycle of precipitation in different climate regimes.

-For climate model diagnosis and validation, I co-led a team that utilized the short-range weather forecast technique in diagnosing climate model errors, in particular, associated with cloud-related processes.
-I also systematically explored the correspondence between short- and long-timescale systematic errors in current climate models and clarify over what timescales model systematic errors develop with the goal to provide essential clue to the origins of these errors.

 For the field data analysis, the goal is to develop necessary data products with advanced data analysis methods and quantify their uncertainty in support of cloud modeling study and climate model development.
 I have been heavily involved in the DOE Atmospheric Radiation Measurement (ARM) program since 1998.
 One of my responsibilities is to transform the detailed ARM observations into a form that can be easily used by the climate modeling community.
 Some widely used data products from my ARM science infrastructure group include the ARM best estimate dataset (ARMBE) and the variational analysis derived large-scale forcing data for SCM/CRM/LES studies.
 We also develop tools to promote ARM data particularly to the climate modeling community, which includes the ongoing effort to develop an ARM radar simulator and an ARM-oriented process diagnostics package for GCMs.